rlancaste/AstroPi3/README.md

 - Sets the user account to auto-login

+- Disables the CUPS modules for parallel printers since none are attached and it slows down boot (Raspberry Pi script only)

 - Installs Synaptic Package Manager (makes it easier to uninstall what you don't want)

 - Enables SSH which is disabled by default on Raspberry Pi.
 (Raspberry Pi script only, unless you enable it.)